AtomicConductor/conductor_client/README-houdini.md

 ```
 # CONDUCTOR_LOCATION is a convenience here in .bashrc,
-# and is useful in the Houdini client if you want to try
+# It is also useful in the Houdini client if you want to
-# custom script examples.
-Replace /path/to of
+# try custom script examples.
+Replace "/path/to" of course.
-# course.
 export CONDUCTOR_LOCATION=/path/to/conductor_client

 # On osx at least, PYTHONPATH needs the site-packages
 # below, in addition to CONDUCTOR_LOCATION